 THE 28 BLOG STREET TOP 5 HANDY FACTS

 So you can log in anytime after that and all the tasty goodness of the next week (which starts on a Monday) will be there.
-You can plan your shopping and your week of eating.
+Essentially you have access to meals plans one week in advance so you can plan your shopping and your week of eating.
 I much prefer planning my week of eating than planning my week of exercising…but that’s just me!

 2) Workouts are released at midnight of the day before